pa-ulander/yavcop/README.md

 ## Installation

-This extension is a work in progress, and it is not yet on the VS Code Marketplace.
-To install it manually:
+Install from VS Code Marketplace.

+Open VSCode and type ctrl+P, then type: ext install PAUlander.colorbuddy.

+Install from vsix binary:

-1. Download [color-buddy-0.0.1.vsix](color-buddy-0.0.1.vsix) or run `npm run package` to generate your own.
+1. Download [color-buddy-0.0.2.vsix](color-buddy-0.0.1.vsix) or run `npm run package` to generate your own.
 2. In VS Code press `Ctrl+Shift+P` (`Cmd+Shift+P` on macOS) and choose `Extensions: Install from VSIX...`.
 3. Pick the downloaded/generated `.vsix` file and reload the editor when prompted.
-4. Alternatively, install via CLI with `code --install-extension color-buddy-0.0.1.vsix`.
+4. Alternatively, install via CLI with `code --install-extension color-buddy-0.0.2.vsix`.

-## Requirements

-VS Code 1.106.1 or higher

 ## License